PLTR Investors Have Opportunity to Lead Palantir Technologies Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Oct.
-3, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Palantir Technologies Inc. ("Palantir" or the "Company") (NYSE: PLTR).
+LOS ANGELES, Oct.
+10, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Palantir Technologies Inc. ("Palantir" or the "Company") (NYSE: PLTR).

 Class Period: November 9, 2021 – May 6, 2022